bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 What if two of the makers collaborate?
 Is the fact that if you commit to the inputs to the adapter up front, which is to say the adapter point and the nonce, then it's impossible for you to manipulate those values based on the other person's values.
 Right, so you're thinking if the two make it Q values were somehow manipulated.
-Yeah, it's possible, that's why I really, I'm not quite sure, I'll have to think about that.
+Yeah, it's possible, that's why I really...
+I'm not quite sure, I'll have to think about that.
 I'll think about that one, that's an interesting point.
 I don't know, I don't think there's an issue there, but I couldn't tell you for sure.
 I'm not sure what you would, anyway, let's not get into that now, because I don't have an answer.
-Okay, we're running out of time, hang on.
-Where's my phone gone, There it is.

 # SDMC - the sales pitch

-* A market solution to coordination
-* No on chain footprint of that market
-* A steganographic style of coinjoin - each tx in the tree can look like a payment
-* Preserve the no-cross-block interactivity property of coinjoin.
+(refere slide #24)

 So sales, let me just summarize what I'm saying here.
 Sales pitch, because you know, I'm a terrible salesman, and I admit it, but sometimes you want to sell something a little bit.